Skip to content

 WatsonX.ai

-WatsonX.ai offers a set of features to use LLM as APIs and a Data Scientist dev environment, WatsonX Studio to train, validate, tune and deploy AI models or LLMs.
+WatsonX.ai offers a set of features to use LLM as APIs or within WatsonX Studio so a Data scientist may train, validate, tune and deploy AI models or LLMs.

 Value Propositions

-• Studio environment to cover both traditional ML model development and tuning and LLM tuning
+• Studio environment to cover both traditional ML model development and tuning or work with LLMs

-• Prompt Lab to build new prompt or use existing ones, shareable between data scientists.
+• Prompt Lab to build new LLM prompt or use existing ones, shareable between data scientists.

 • Open sources LLMs from Mistral, LLama or IBM's Granite models.